Healthcare in Fiji

 Public healthcare in Fiji

 The standard of public healthcare in Fiji varies considerably.
-In urban areas, Fiji’s public hospitals tend to be adequate but in rural areas public health facilities are very basic and inefficient, or non-existent.
+In urban areas, Fiji’s public hospitals may approach adequate but in rural areas public health facilities are very basic and inefficient, or non-existent.
 In many cases, Fijians living in rural areas have to travel hours for treatment.

-Expats can seek treatment at government-run hospitals in Fiji but standards of care are not always good and there tends to be long waiting times.
-Doctors and medical staff in Fiji generally speak a good standard of English, so communication is not much of an issue.
+Expats can seek treatment at government-run hospitals in Fiji but standards of care are not always good and there tends to be long waiting times due to understaffing.

 Expats are advised to opt for private healthcare in Fiji wherever possible, as standards are likely to be closer to those in Western countries with shorter waiting times and more modern facilities.